Link to all chapters

 “Come, come, Rand, I know my brother is unable to sit still for more than a day, but you should know better.
 Patience has been our greatest weapon before.
-I know it’s painful to see the cur unable to bark, but really we should be enjoying this gods given silence, and the aura of diplomacy and civility that will surely invade our court as a result.”
+I know it is painful to see the cur unable to bark, but really we should be enjoying this gods given silence and the aura of diplomacy and civility that will surely invade our court as a result.”

 “Pst, Ryou?
 What did he say?”